Alter80/AltShop/README.md

 - Warning: If you've order in it then it will be removed as well.
 Make sure to have a backup and try to restore that backup.

 ...More Updates are comming...

+# Update Note 1:

+    Use [Wind Ui](https://wind-ui.com/components/) to improve the ui to make everything more dynamic.